Low Versus Standard Pressure Pneumoperitoneum on Shoulder Tip Pain

 - Brief Summary

 This proposed study is a single-center, double blind, parallel group RCT comparing the use of low (10 mm Hg) versus standard pressure (15 mm Hg) pneumoperitoneum at the time of benign gynecologic laparoscopic surgery.
-Patients will be randomized the to standard group or the intervention group (low pressure) and surgeons will be blinded to study pressure.
-Data on post operative recovery and pain scores will be recorded for each group.
+Patients will be randomized to the control group (standard pressure) or the intervention group (low pressure) and surgeons will be blinded to the study pressure.
+Data on post-operative recovery and pain scores will be recorded for each patient.

 - Detailed Description